luawtf/Tilemapper/README.md

     -f,--fit            Fit mode to use when resizing tiles, if a tile needs to be resized.
 Valid values include: "contain", "cover", "fill", "inside", and "outside".
+Defaults to "contain".
-Please see online documentation for more information
-    -k,--kernel         Kernel mode to use when resizing tiles, if a tile needs to be resized.
+                        Please see online documentation for more information -k,--kernel         Kernel mode to use when resizing tiles, if a tile needs to be resized.
 Valid values include: "nearest", "cubic", "mitchell", "lancoz2", and "lancoz3".
+Defaults to
+                        "nearest".
 Please see online documentation for more information

 Version:
-    tilemapper v3.0.0
+    tilemapper v3.1.0
 ```

 ### Options